Roakz/all-the-things/README.md

 This apps back end funcionality will be developed using The rails Framework stacked on the Ruby language.
 The styling will be done using SCSS for some basic CSS styling and HTML for the main page layouts.

-Postgresql will be used for the database utilising a relational data moddel and this will tie in nicely with deploying on Heroku as it supports this structure in a relativley easy manner to deploy right from terminal.
+Postgresql will be used for the database utilising a relational data model and this will tie in nicely with deploying on Heroku as it supports this structure in a relativley easy manner to deploy right from terminal.
 Im planning on deploying fairly early to avoid late deployment issues.
 Pretty much as soon as i have finished the mobile layouts.

 **Gems**